New Lower Price!

 Note: In order to be able to lower the price, we no longer sell these in a metal tin.
 They come in a clear reusable box.
 The stamps come separately in a resealable clear plastic bag.
 The new production has the added benefit of a folded back edge to make them easier to push against without hurting your hands. (see the detailed picture)

-***Two Craft Ideas: The next-to-last picture is a decoration made from glow-in-the-dark Play Doh, available at Target.
-The last picture is of a plastic "stained glass" star, made by placing large metal cookie cutter on a cookie sheet and filliling it one layer deep with plastic pony beads - clear colors are best - then bake at 400 degrees for 30 minutes.
+***Three Craft Ideas: As you scroll through the pictures of cookies, you will see one that is a decoration made from glow-in-the-dark Play Doh, available at Target.
+Another is of a plastic "stained glass" star, made by placing large metal cookie cutter on a cookie sheet and filliling it one layer deep with plastic pony beads - clear colors are best - then bake at 400 degrees for 30 minutes.
 Cool and you have a (plastic) stained-glass star.
 If you put a metal nut towards the top before baking, you can put a string though it to hang in the window.
+A similar, but edible version is to cut out a star-within-a-star to make a star border, then put crushed hard candies (jolly ranchers) in the middle and bake until the candy is melted.
+There is a picture of a star "fountain" with blue transparent water using this technique.